LRCFS/lrcfs-file-renamer/readme.md

     "Humidity (%)":				{"useInFilename": true,	"renameTo": "HM",	"type": "int",	"allowNull": true, "minValue": 0, "maxValue": 100,  "useInFilenameIfNull": true}
 }
 ```

+Please see the full [renamers.json](https://github.com/LRCFS/lrcfs-file-renamer/blob/master/app/renamers.json) for a complete example of how a renamers configuration is formed.

 # Development and Customisation
 This application has been built with [Electron](https://electronjs.org) to enable a cross platform to be created.